(Looking For) The Heart of Abelian Polish Groups: Introduction

 \subsection{Acknowledgments}

-We are grateful to Jeffrey Bergfalk, Su Gao, Alexander Kechris, Jordan Ellenberg, Andr\'{e} Nies, Aristotelis Panagiotopoulos, Jonathan Rosenberg, and S\l awomir Solecki for many stimulating conversations and useful comments and remarks.
+We are thankful to Jeffrey Bergfalk and Matteo Casarosa for several useful comments on a preliminary version of this article.
+We are also grateful to Su Gao, Alexander Kechris, Jordan Ellenberg, Marco Moraschini, Andr\'{e} Nies, Aristotelis Panagiotopoulos, Jonathan Rosenberg, Filippo Sarti, S\l awomir Solecki, and Alessio Savini for many stimulating conversations and for their helpful remarks.